 AIRBORNE EARLY WARNING & CONTROL

-6 Boeing E-7A Wedgetail Airborne Early Warning and Control aircraft (AEW&C) were delivered to Number 2 Squadron between 2009 to 2012.
+6 Boeing E-7A Wedgetail Airborne Early Warning and Control aircraft (AEW&C) were delivered to No. 2 Squadron between 2009 to 2012.
 These aircraft are based off the Boeing 737 airframe with highly sophisticated avionics and a radar mounted on the spine of the airframe.
 The Wedgetail has added a sorely needed asset to the RAAF inventory and now allows total control of Australian air space (in conjunction with ground radar) to track and vector friend or foe.

 TRANSPORTS & TANKERS